 In order to be able to provide predictions, the Simulation and forecasting tool should have access in both static and dynamic data.
-These data are provided by the DFM component.
-The data related to actors and assets from the project's use cases are stored as DFM instances in the Data Persistence component.
-Furthermore, the real time data from sensory infrastructure are stored in the corresponding DFM instances.
-The Simulation and forecasting tool is able to get this data in a common format using the DFM API's services.
+Many of static data are provided by the DFM component.
+The data related to actors and assets from the project's use cases are stored as DFM instances and SFT can query them as the rest of IIMS components.
+Furthermore, the real time data from sensory infrastructure are described in a common format based on DFM schema and the SFT is able to parse them from BMS in a common way.
+The Simulation and forecasting tool is able to get sensors data from BMS (using MQTT topics) by using the datastreams that are stored in the Resource Catalogue (it will be presented at chapter 6) for a factory stored in a DFM instance.